 - At the top of the search results will be a breakdown of matches for your search term across all views.
 Click on any results box to go to that view and display those results.

 Search works slightly different in the Jostle mobile app:

-- Enter your search term in the text field
+- Type your search term in the text field

-- The Quick Results will bundle your search results by view (People, News, etc.), showing the top two results for each view.
+- The Quick Results will start to appear as you finish typing.
+Entering your search term (clicking the blue magnifying glass button) will bundle your search results by view (People, News, etc.), showing the top two results for each view.

 - If you want to expand the results for any view, click on the “Show more” link in its header.

 NOTE—in the People results, click on the speech balloon icon to the right of someone's name to access options for contacting that person directly.

 Helping you find people has always been one of Jostle’s strengths, and the technology is captured in one of our foundational patents.
 This includes using many kinds of soft matching to richly discover both people and content.
 Finding people is very different from finding files.